Abdel Rahman Mitib Altakhaineh

 - Altakhaineh, A. (2013) The different aspects of "knowing a word" and the implications of this for vocabulary learning and teaching.
 Articlesbase Online Website.

-- Spearheading the 10th Newcastle upon Tyne PG Conference in Linguistics, 20th March 2015.
+- The chair of 10th Newcastle upon Tyne Postgraduate Conference in Linguistics, Newcastle University, 2015.

 - Panel member, Innovation Fund Panel, Newcastle University, 2013-2014.